Anderson-Lai/ib-notes/hleconomics/economics.md

 similar to educating consumers, encourages consumers to rely less on goods with negative externalities
 Ex: placing unhealthy foods at he back of the store

+# Nov.
+22, 2024 - Positive Externalities

+## Positive Production Externalities
+**positive externalities of production** - external benefits created by producers
+Ex:
+a technology being developed by a firm becomes widespread (firm and all of society benefits)

+MSC curve is lower than the MPC curve
+this creates an **underallocation** of resources toward the good => too little is being produced

+this creates a welfare loss (the difference between the MSB and MSC curves for the amount of output that is underproduced relative to the social optimum)
+external benefits for society are lost because not enough of the good is produced

+## Correcting Positive Production Externalities

+### Direct Government Provision
+government directly produces this good or service with their own funds
+Ex:
+government engages in resesarch and development in pharmaceuticals

+### Subsidies
+government provides a subsidy to incentivize higher production
+pushes the MPC curve to the MSC curve